Conscription in Israel: Draft process

 The military draft process occurs in the following steps:

 The Army calls upon a potential soldier in a letter and this is called the "First Calling" or Tzav Rishon.
 This letter states that the teenager must report to a certain place at a certain time for a day-long examination and interviewing.

 After careful looking over of the Tzav Rishon's results the army will call the people to enlist when they turn a certain age to begin the army process and basic training.

-Deferment
+Deferral of service

-There are various routes which allow the draftees to postpone the date of recruitment.
-An automatic postponement is granted for student to graduate from high school.
-Additional routes which lead to the postponing of the recruitment:
+There are various routes which allow the draftees to postpone the date of conscription.
+An automatic postponement is granted for students to graduate from high school.
+Additional routes which lead to the postponing of conscription include: